Frequently Asked Questions

 The program begins with intensive language training and a core seminar on heritage that provides participants the linguistic skills and conceptual tools to conduct fieldwork in Maya communities on heritage issues.
 Heritage is conceived as an inclusive domain that includes social processes and problems involving archaeological heritage development, tourism, sustainability, community participation and control of development, state policy and strategies of tourism, intangible cultural heritage such as handicrafts production and art markets, Maya medicine and systems of health and healing, urbanism and environmental heritage.

 * Direct OSEA Enrollment allows students from any university with any residence status or nationality to enroll directly with OSEA.
-All payment is made directly with OSEA as per guidelines described in the application process.
+Payment is made directly to OSEA as per guidelines described in the application process and on the OSEA website.
 Upon completion of the program the student receives an OSEA transcript and a transcript from its accredited partner the Universidad Autónoma de Yucatán or UADY.
-In order to facilate the transfer of credits, students receive two copies of each transcript in a sealed envelope.
-This envelope is then hand-delivered by the student to the registrar of their university in order to comply with their rules for accepting transfer credits.
+In order to facilate the transfer of credits, students receive two copies of each transcript in two separate sealed envelopes in September following the completion of summer program.
+One of these sealed and stamped envelopes should be stored among your important papers and the second envelope is then hand-delivered by the student to the registrar of their university in order to comply with their rules for accepting transfer credits.
+Please note that your university may have a policy that requires the registrar to reject transcripts delivered in envelopes that have been tampered with or broken.